-In this course students study music theory through its practical applications in composition and performance.
-Starting with the fundamentals of pitch, rhythm, and score-reading, the course quickly moves through scales and modes, intervals, chords, form, harmonization, and part-writing, with each skill building on the last.
-Course requirements include reading assignments, frequent composition projects, and assessments in ear training and notation.
+Students study music theory through its practical applications in composition and performance.
+Starting with the fundamentals of pitch, rhythm, and score reading, the course quickly moves through scales and modes, intervals, chords, form, harmonization, and part-writing.
+Course requirements include reading and workbook assignments, frequent composition projects, and assessments in ear training and notation.
 There is no prerequisite for this course, though it is assumed that students have a strong interest in music study.

 - Poetry Out Loud

 - World Performance

 An introduction to the theory, process, and techniques of costume design.
 Students study the skills of costume designers and technicians.
 Some hand-sewing and some machine-sewing will be included.
 Topics may include basic theater history, research, and collaboration in design, pattern use, measurement, terminology, and specialized skills (such as knitting, crochet, and beadwork).
 Students complete one stage-ready piece, either alone or in collaboration with classmates.

 This class is an exploration of improvisation—the art of talking, acting, and responding in the moment.
 Group exercises and scene work take place in a safe and positive environment.
 The class offers a unique opportunity for students to improve not only their acting technique but their social and conversational skills as well.